kyewei/dr-racket-script/README.md

 Try it out [here](http://kyewei.github.io/dr-racket-script/)

 ###Implementation Details
-In order to create this, I had to use design patterns often found in functional programming.
+In order to create this, I had to use patterns often found in functional programming, such as the idea of eval-apply cycle and recursion on structures, as well as various JavaScript language features such as its support of prototypical inheritance, accessing objects as associative arrays, and first-class functions and closures.

+To implement proper namespacing and nesting, I leveraged JavaScript's support of prototypical inheritance and its support of accessing objects as associative arrays.
+JavaScript's support for first-class functions and closures also helped me implement the various types and custom structures.
+The concept of eval-apply is employed in function evaluation.

+The actual parsing and evaluating of input consisted of the following steps.
 User entered code is first tokenized, removing comments and normalizing brackets.
-The project implements a recursive code parser that breaks code into blocks.
+Tokenized input is broken into blocks through the project's recursive code parser.
-Blocks are then recursively parsed and evaluated by first translating them into Racket types, or looking up functions in a given namespace.
+Blocks are then recursively parsed into native nested arrays (effectively treated as nodes with the first element as a parent and the rest as children), and translated into Racket types or functions through namespace lookup.
+While it is being converted into arrays, it is also being evaluated depth-first, effectively reducing the array to one final output when recursion is done.
-Every object has an eval() that either returns itself, or in the case of a function or special form, returns the evaluated function result.
+Evaluation is done through every object having an eval() that accepts arguments, which either returns itself, or in the case of a function or special form, returns the evaluated function result.
-Proper namespacing and nesting was implemented through using JavaScript's prototypical inheritance.

 ###Supported Language Features